devitrithy/devit-pos-system/README.md

 # POS System UI

-I code this project for 3 days using Vue.js Typescript tailwindcss and Element UI Plus
+I code this project using Vue.js Typescript tailwindcss and Element UI Plus

 Here is the UX/UI design by me